Solar Pool Heating

 Solar Pool Heating Panels HEATED and UN-HEATED

 Solar pool heating panels may be configured in different ways, but the most common method is to install a continuous row without any breaks.
-If there is a skylight or a change in the level of the roof, your supplier will be forced to break the layout, but the panels are then linked by pipe fittings and connections.
+If there is a skylight or a change in the level of the roof, then Solnet will be forced to break the layout, but the panels are then linked by pipe fittings and connections.

 As a rule, solar pool heating panels are incorporated into an existing filter circuit.
 The pool pump operates the solar unit at the same time.
 For this reason, the maximum number of solar panels which can be used will depend on the size and power of the pool pump.
 It must be able to supply the proper head pressure to pump and circulate the water through the solar panels effortlessly.

-Since the heat of the water depends on the amount and intensity of sunshine or UV rays provided per day, you will obviously have cooler water in cold rainy weather.
+Since the heat of the water depends on the amount and intensity of sunshine or UV rays provided per day, you will obviously have cooler water in cold rainy or overcast weather.

 Wind, does have a cooling effect on swimming pool solar heating panels and therefore it is wise to add an extra solar panel or two, to make up for the loss of heat caused by the wind.

 The size of the area to be covered by the solar pool heating panels will depend on numerous environmental and physical factors listed below:

-- the length of time the swimming season can reasonably be extended in your area.
+- swimming season can reasonably be extended in your area.